San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 The Church of San Jacopo al Tempio was built outside the original city walls.
 It not until 1250 that it was incorporated into the expanded fortifications.

 The structure has an unusual façade, in that the bottom half is built of travertine stone while the upper half is composed of brick.
-The double arched San Jacopo Gate is built right into the church façade.
+The double arched gate is built right into the church façade.

 #18 Spend a Quiet Moment in Sant’Agostino

 While not one of the top San Gimignano sights, we love this little corner of town.
-Additionally, visitors can enter the cloisters and see the Church of San Pietro, which dates to the 11th century and is located just across Piazza Sant’Agostino.
+Additionally, you can enter the cloisters and see the Church of San Pietro, which dates to the 11th century.

-Alternatively, you can simply order a glass of wine and enjoy it on the terrace overlooking the Tuscan hills.
-That said, there are several highly-rated organized tours to local wineries near San Gimignano.
+Alternatively, you can simply order a glass and enjoy it on the terrace overlooking the Tuscan hills.
+That said, there are several highly-rated organized tours to local wineries nearby.

 #20 Hike Up to Rocca di Montestaffoli

-On the far side, however, there is a stone staircase that leads up to a phenomenal viewpoint.
+On the far side there is a stone staircase that leads up to a phenomenal viewpoint.
 The vista encompasses both the town’s towers and the rolling hills of the countryside of Tuscany.
 Ciao, bello!

 More Things To Do in San Gimignano

-We have highlighted the prime places to visit – especially for those limited to one day.
-However, there are a few more San Gimignano top things to do for travelers staying longer.
+We have highlighted the prime places to visit – especially if you’re limited to one day.
+However, there are a few more San Gimignano things to do for those staying longer.

 Shopping

-Le Torri is one of the top-rated leather stores in San Gimignano.
-They are known for making quality and stylish leather bags, belts and wallets.
+Le Torri is one of the top-rated leather stores.
+They are known for making quality and stylish bags, belts and wallets.
 It is worth stopping in just to peruse the current designs!

 Market Day

 Thursday is Market Day in San Gimignano – and it’s a festive event!
-On Thursday mornings, the main squares transform from wide, open spaces into bustling marketplaces.
-Vendors sell local wares, handmade Tuscan products, clothes and shoes.
+On Thursday mornings, the main squares transform from wide, open spaces into bustling bazaars.

 Cooking Class

-Cooking classes in San Gimignano are a fabulous way to learn about Tuscan cuisine and get a taste of it!
 The Tuscan Cooking Class Experience is top rated by fellow travelers.
-Located just out of town, participants learn to cook a five-course meal using recipes passed down from previous generations.
-Book your spot!
+Located just out of town, you learn to cook a five-course meal using recipes passed down from previous generations.

 More Tuscan Wineries